dm4ml/motion/docs/getting-started/concepts.md

 Motion's execution engine experiences backpressure if a queue of pending update operations grows faster than the rate at which its update operations are completed.
 For example, if an update operation calls an LLM for a long prompt and takes 10 seconds to complete, and new update operations are being added to the queue every second, the queue will grow by 10 operations every second.
 While this does not pose problems for serve operations because serve operations can read stale state, it can cause the component instance to fall behind in processing update operations.

-Our solution to limit queue growth is to offer a configurable `ExpirePolicy` parameter for each update operation.
-There are two options for `ExpirePolicy`:
+Our solution to limit queue growth is to offer a configurable `DiscardPolicy` parameter for each update operation.
+There are two options for `DiscardPolicy`:

-- `ExpirePolicy.SECONDS`: If more than `expire_after` seconds have passed since the update operation _u_ was added to the queue, _u_ is removed from the queue and the state is not updated with _u_'s results.
+- `DiscardPolicy.SECONDS`: If more than `discard_after` seconds have passed since the update operation _u_ was added to the queue, _u_ is removed from the queue and the state is not updated with _u_'s results.
-- `ExpirePolicy.NUM_NEW_UPDATES`: If more than `expire_after` new update operations have been added to the queue since an update operation _u_ was added, _u_ is removed from the queue and the state is not updated with _u_'s results.
+- `DiscardPolicy.NUM_NEW_UPDATES`: If more than `discard_after` new update operations have been added to the queue since an update operation _u_ was added, _u_ is removed from the queue and the state is not updated with _u_'s results.

-See the [API docs](/motion/api/component/#motion.ExpirePolicy) for how to use `ExpirePolicy`.
+See the [API docs](/motion/api/component/#motion.DiscardPolicy) for how to use `DiscardPolicy`.

 ## State vs Props